Hyundai Accent: Brunei

 The fifth-generation Verna has been launched in Brunei on 30 May 2025 and is only offered in one variant: Standard with the 1.5-litre naturally-aspirated petrol engine with CVT.

 Vietnam

 The sixth-generation Accent was introduced in Vietnam on 30 May 2024 and is offered in three grade levels; Standard, Premium and Special.
 It is paired with the 1.5-litre naturally-aspirated petrol engine paired with 6-speed manual on the former, and CVT on the latter three.

 United Arab Emirates

 The sixth-generation Accent was launched in the UAE in early 2025, offered in variants such as Smart and Premium with the 1.5L naturally aspirated petrol engine and CVT.

-Philippines

-The sixth-generation Accent was launched in the Philippines in October 2025, with the 1.5L naturally aspirated petrol engine and CVT or manual options across variants.